alturkye/database-backend/Readme.md

 ## Description
 This services serves as a lasting memory for applications.
-Data, save states and updates can be written and read from a file
+Data, save states and updates can be written and read from a file.
+All data is saved in a csv file CData.csv which needs to be initiated with header data according to what you will be storing.

 ## Communication
 ### Requesting Data